mciwing/mciwing.github.io/docs/index.md

 ???+ info

-    This page hosts all course materials for *Mathematics & IT*.
+    This page hosts course materials for various Python
+    :fontawesome-brands-python: lectures.

     As we continously try to improve the materials and this page, content might be subject to change.
 If you have any questions or suggestions,